Adoption

 Policy issue

 Another important question is how labor-saving technologies effect the overall village economy.
 While farming households’ benefit, other households who have limited land of their own and rely primarily on supplying labor to other households may have to find other sources of income.
-Unlike many studies of agriculture productivity improvements, the study is designed to measure these displacement effects.
-Further, we plan on piloting an information intervention to help the displaced laborers find new jobs.
-Every village involved in this study was enrolled because the elected leader of the village was interested in promoting the technology believing it to be generally beneficial.
+Unlike many studies of agriculture productivity improvements, the study was designed to measure these displacement effects.

 Context of the evaluation

-In India, 70 percent of rural households depend on agriculture for their livelihoods, and rice production is particularly important to the economy and labor force.1 Traditional rice cultivation involves several labor-intense activities throughout the production cycle, such as transplanting, water management, weed control, harvesting, and post-harvest activities.
-In Telangana, India, most small-scale rice farmers produce for and sell to the government-owned Food Corporation for a set price, and women are heavily involved in the labor-intensive activities, like transplanting rice.
+In India, 70 percent of rural households depend on agriculture for their livelihoods, and rice production is particularly important to the economy and labor force.
+[1] In Telangana, India, most small-scale rice farmers produce for and sell to the government-owned Food Corporation for a set price, and women are heavily involved in the labor-intensive activities, like transplanting rice seedlings.
+Telangana has two rice-growing seasons: a wet season (June to October) when most cultivation occurs, and a dry season (November to March).

-Drum seeders are agricultural machines that evenly dispense pre-soaked seeds across rice fields, and have been shown to reduce the amount of labor required to plant an entire field relative to the traditional method of transplanting by hand.
+Drum seeders are agricultural machines that evenly dispense pre-soaked seeds across rice fields, with labor-saving benefits.
 For example, one drum seeder can plant one hectare of land in one day.
-In contrast, manual transplanting one hectare would take ten laborers two days.
-Additionally, drum seeders decrease water requirements associated with rice cultivation which may help farmers adapt to unpredictable rainfall or irrigation.
-Due to these immense productivity benefits the Telangana Department of Agriculture selected it as one of five priority technologies to promote through its extension service starting in the 2022 summer season.
-The central government has also included drum seeding in its national agriculture action plan.
+In contrast, manual transplanting one hectare can take ten laborers two days.
+Additionally, drum seeders decrease water requirements associated with rice cultivation, which may help farmers adapt to unpredictable rainfall or irrigation.
+Farmers must modify their practices when using drum seeders, particularly ensuring well-leveled fields to avoid deep water puddles that prevent rice germination.

-The downside of drum seeders is risk of weed infestation, and farmers utilizing drum seeders must manage weeds to receive the best yield.
-However, the Indian Government currently estimates approximately 8 percent of farmers engage in drum seeding across four central Indian states,2 but the State of Telangana has distributed drum seeders with limited success due to lack of information on how to use them correctly or misaligned incentives for government extension agents to encourage farmers to use them.
-In Telangana, drum seeder rentals were available to small-scale farmers through local political leaders or extensionists.
+The Indian Government estimates approximately 8 percent of farmers engage in drum seeding across four central Indian states, but the State of Telangana has distributed drum seeders with limited success due to lack of information on how to use them correctly or misaligned incentives for government extension agents to encourage farmers to use them.
+[2] In Telangana, drum seeder rentals were available to small-scale farmers through local political leaders and extensionists.
 Most farmers in eligible villages owned or cultivated approximately 2 hectares of land or less.

 Details of the intervention

 In partnership with the Department of Agriculture’s extension agents and local village leaders, the researcher conducted a randomized evaluation to test the impact of promoting a mechanization technology and subsequent productivity gains impact on agricultural laborers, specifically women.
+Each village involved in this study was enrolled because the elected leader of the village was interested in promoting the technology believing it to be generally beneficial.
 The village leaders promoted the devices and worked with the local extensionist to ensure farmers were given proper agronomic information and support.

-The researcher randomly assigned 400 villages into the following three groups:
+The researcher randomly assigned 342 villages into two groups:

 Results and policy lessons